pantheon-systems/documentation/source/docs/articles/sites/code/pantheon-enterprise-gateway.md

 ---
 [Pantheon Enterprise Gateway](https://pantheon.io/features/secure-integration) creates a secure tunnel between your firewall and your public facing website.

-This is available for Enterprise customers.
+This service is available as an add-on for Enterprise customers.
 [Contact us](https://pantheon.io/why-pantheon-enterprise) for more information.

 ### How do I configure my Pantheon site to use the Pantheon Enterprise Gateway?